mckennapsean/dissertation/content/07-reflect.md

 flows.

-[@fig:model] shows the results of the model, which contains the average engagement score for all 14 questions.
+[@fig:eng-model] shows the results of the model, which contains the average engagement score for all 14 questions.
 According to the model, the different conditions tested for this story affected the engagement score significantly ($p
 < .001$, $\lambda^{2}(3)=30.71$), supporting **_H1_**.
 In other words, readers